Applying for a Chase Business Credit Card: A Guide for Canadians

 All Chase travel partners transfer at a 1:1 ratio

 Of course, there are several airline programs that will interest us, but Chase’s standout transfer partner is unquestionably going to be World of Hyatt.
-As the exclusive partner of World of Hyatt, Ultimate Rewards and the co-branded Chase World of Hyatt Visa card (US) are the only ways to accumulate a considerable amount of World of Hyatt points.
+As the exclusive partner of World of Hyatt, Ultimate Rewards and the co-branded Chase World of Hyatt Visa card are the only ways to accumulate a considerable amount of World of Hyatt points.

 This is especially important for Canadians due to the distinct lack of co-branded hotel credit cards available in Canada.
 It is particularly important in diversifying yourself against solely relying on Marriott for your hotel stays.
 As one of the last hotel loyalty programs that still publishes a standard award chart, it is not hard to extract 3+ cents per point on World of Hyatt redemptions.